2026 Savannah DSA Convention

 Co-Chair (2 seats), Secretary, Treasurer, Membership Coordinator

-Declared candidates as of publication:
+Declared candidates as of last update:

 Secretary: Ryan Powell (ineligible as of this writing due to membership status)